miticous/think/README.md

 # Think

 Think is a mobile app to help people to find others that have same preferences.
+Full functional components using HOC.

 ## Installation